mltupas/greek4life/milestone4.md

 ### Save Songs to Profile

 The second non-trivial action we have implemented in our application allows a user to save songs to their profile so that they can be accessed later.
 This can be achieved on either search page depending on whether the user chooses to search by song title or by beats per minute.
-Once the list of songs appears, a user can then save the song by clicking the *Save This Song!* button.
-Once songs are saved to a list of save songs, the user can navigate to the Saved Music page and see their list of saved songs displayed with the options to play a song and remove a song from the list.
+Once the list of songs appears, a user can then save the song by clicking the *Save Song* button.
+Once songs are saved to a list of saved songs, the user can navigate to the Saved Music page and see their list of saved songs displayed with the options to play a song and remove a song from the list.

 ### Delete Songs from Profile